 You must understand that the interviewing process does not begin the moment you walk into an employer’s office and end the moment you leave.
 Successful interviewing requires that you prepare prior to the interview and that you follow up after the interview.

 Below are steps you can take before, during, and after an interview that can help catapult you ahead of the competition and ease your anxiety and tension.

-- Be professional: Being professional encompasses everything: punctuality, dress, hygiene, verbal and nonverbal behavior, and dining etiquette.
+- Being professional encompasses everything: punctuality, dress, hygiene, verbal and nonverbal behavior, and dining etiquette.
 Arrive at least 10-15 minutes early; remember, you have only one opportunity to make a good first impression and being late or not showing at all will not be viewed favorably.
 Do not arrive at the interview empty-handed.
 Consider bringing a portfolio that includes the following: resume, letters of recommendation, writing samples, projects and, if possible, performance evaluations.
 This gives the potential employer additional information to consider during the selection process.

-- Know the position: Knowing the position is a top priority so that you will be able to match your strengths.
+- Knowing the position is a top priority so that you will be able to match your strengths.
 Consider the following: What does the description entail?
 What are the essential functions of the office, company, or organization?
 To whom will you report?
 Organize your thoughts before you practice for the interview.

-- Understand the different types of interviews: See the list below.
+- Understand the different types of interviews

-- During the interview: It is your responsibility to convince the interviewer that you are the most qualified applicant for the position.
+- It is your responsibility to convince the interviewer that you are the most qualified applicant for the position.
 Remember: You have only one chance to make a good first impression, and first impressions are lasting impressions.
 Listed below are some tips to follow at the beginning and during the interview.

 Tips to Follow

 - Give the interviewer a good, firm handshake, accompanied with eye contact.